Gabriel-Alves-Cunha/rocketpay/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+# Info

+In this amazing learning exercise I learned to make an user account using Postgress inside a Docker image where the user can withdraw/deposit using best practices on the Elixir language, a very unique one.
+Libraries used include Ecto, Phoenix, Multi, Decimal.

 ## Learn more